Mastering Bathroom Layout Planning: The Complete Guide

 Luxurious master bathroom with marble tiles, double vanities, a shower, a bathtub, and a separate toilet

 The master bathroom is usually the most luxurious.
-As such, you'll usually the most luxurious fixtures here, and you'll usually find both a shower and a separate tub.
+As such, you'll usually find the most luxurious fixtures here, and you'll usually find both a shower and a separate tub.

 Some luxury fixtures often used include double vanities, a private toilet area, hydrotherapy tubs, and just about anything else the homeowner wants to splurge on for his or her indulgence.